blossm-network/toolbox/README.md

 - [ ] Pull out `//cli/src/projection/deploy/src/index` into `//procedures/projection` and write tests for it.
 - [ ] Resolve leftover `TODO`s in the codebase.
 - [ ] Write a script that automates the GCP deployment setup.
+- [ ] Create gRPC interfaces for each procedure.

 #### Design